simplesurance/goordinator/README.md

 ## Introduction

-Goordinator is an event-processor for GitHub events.
+Goordinator is a configurable event-processor for GitHub events.
-It provides 2 functionalities.

-### Configurable Event-Trigger Loop

-Goordinator listens for GitHub webhook events, runs their JSON payloads through a JQ filter query and triggers actions if the filter matches.
+It listens for GitHub webhook events, runs their JSON payloads through a query filter (jq) and runs actions when a filter matches.
 The supported actions are:

-- posting a http-request,
+- sending a HTTP-request,
 - updating a GitHub branch with its base branch,
 - removing a GitHub pull request label.

-All actions are executed in parallel and retried if they fail until a retry timeout expires (default: 2h).
+All actions are executed in parallel and retried on failures.

 ## Installation as systemd Service